Fort Collins Child Custody Attorney

 There are three different areas of decision-making:

 - Educational decisions.
-Education decisions include such things as where the child goes to school, whether the child needs to move up or down a grade, or whether the child needs special education services.
+Education decisions include such things as where the child goes to school, whether the child or children needs to move up or down a grade, or whether they need special education services.

 - Medical decisions.
 Medical decisions include decisions like who the child’s doctor is, who the child’s dentist is, whether the child needs an elective medical procedure, and what medications the child needs to be on.

 - Extracurricular activities.
-Extracurricular activities can be any activities the child participates in after school, during summer vacation, and throughout the year outside of school.
+Extracurricular activities can be any activities the children participate in after school, during summer vacation, and throughout the year outside of school.

 How Does the Court Determine a Child's Best Interest?